grpc/proposal/L5-NODEJS-CLIENT-INTERCEPTORS.md

 ```

 ### Interceptor API
-An interceptor is a function which takes an `options` object and returns and `InterceptingCall` object:
+An interceptor is a function which takes an `options` object and a `nextCall` function and returns an
+`InterceptingCall` object:

 ```javascript
 /**